On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Secondary baroclinic vorticity enhanced stretching mechanism

 \subsubsection{SBV model: $\omega_b$}

-Figure~\ref{fig: SBV_mech} shows the illustration of the formation of bridge structure and SBV.
-Since the bubble is lighter than ambient air, the upstream edge's velocity $u'_2$ is much faster than the downstream edge, the same as the shocked air $u'_1$~\citep{yu2020two}.
-Vortex is first formed in the upstream edge and moves at approximately $u'_2$ at the beginning.
-Then we can abbreviate this process as a model problem as illustrated in the magnified frame in figure \ref{fig: SBV_mech}.
-The bridge structure moves towards the vortex with circulation $\Gamma$ at a speed of $\Delta U=u'_2-u'_1$ if in the coordinate of the vortex core.
-As discussed in PS SBI, the velocity profile in the mixing region can be fitted as a point vortex before the SBV occurs.
+Figure~\ref{fig: SBV_mech} shows the illustration of the formation of the bridge structure and the SBV.
+Since the cylindrical bubble is lighter than ambient air, the upstream edge's velocity $u'_2$ is much larger than the downstream edge's, the same as the shocked air $u'_1$~\citep{yu2020two}.
+A vortex is first formed in the upstream edge and moves at approximately $u'_2$ at the beginning.
+Then we can simplify this process as a model problem as illustrated in the magnified frame in figure \ref{fig: SBV_mech}.
+In the coordinate of the vortex core, the bridge structure containing a density interface moves towards the vortex with circulation $\Gamma$ at a speed of $\Delta U=u'_2-u'_1$.
+The deposited SBV accumulates as the density interface moves.
+As discussed in PS SBI, the velocity profile in the mixing region can be fitted by a point vortex before the SBV occurs.
 Thus, it is appropriate to use the assumption that the $V_{\theta}$ is reciprocal to the distance to the main vortex core $r$:

 Thus, the acceleration of the bridge interface can be illustrated as: